foldda/charian/README.md

 - **Flexible**: it does not impose or depend on a fixed schema, and it can be used in programs with different or evolving data models;
 - **Minimal and compact**: the API has one class and one interface, written in around 800 lines of code, with no 3rd-party dependency;
 - **Easy to use**: Charian is "one size fits all" - it has no settings that require configuration;
-- **Universal**: Charian-serialized objects can be exchanged cross-application, cross-language, and cross-platform[^2].
+- **Language and framework independent**: Charian-serialized objects can be exchanged cross-application, cross-language, and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

 Charian is currently available in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java).
-This README uses the C# syntax but the explanation (and the code examples) can be easily applied to the other languages.
+This README uses C# syntax in the code examples, but they can be easily migrated to the other languages as they share the same concept and a similar structure and naming convention.

 ## Inside the API

 **Class Rda**

-The Rda class implements properties and methods that are modeled as a "container" object.
-Internally provides a multidimensional storage space where storage locations in the space are accessible via integer-based indexes.
-The Rda class provides the following Getter/Setter methods for a client to store and retrieve data items at any of these locations:
+The Rda class is modeled as a "container" object that internally provides a multidimensional storage space.
+A storage location in the multidimensional storage space is addressed by an integer-array index.
+A client can use the following Getter/Setter methods for storing or retrieving a data item at a given address[^3]:

+[^3]: The integer array address must contain only non-negative index values, and has a length limit of 40.
 ```
 public void SetValue(string value, int[] address)
 public string GetValue(int[] address)
 public void SetRda(Rda rda, int[] address)
 public Rda GetRda(int[] address)
 ```

+Note only two "data types" are supported by an Rda container - the data stored at a location must be either a string value or another Rda container object.
+Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be converted to an Rda object (as illustrated below, through recursion).

 An Rda container object is also "serializable".
 The Rda class implements the following methods that covert itself to and from an encoded text string:

 ```
 public string ToString()
 public static Rda Parse(string rdaEncodedString)
 ```

-The internal multidimensional space automatically expands to the required levels of dimension and the required size of a dimension when a location is accessed by a provided address, meaning from a client's perspective, the storage space is unlimited, and any addressed location in the space is always valid and available.

-Note the API indicates only two "types of data" can be stored inside an Rda container - it must be either a 'string' value or another Rda container object.
-This is because Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be converted to an Rda object (as illustrated below, through recursion).
+The serialization produced string is encoded in a special text format called RDA, which is a delimited data format similar to the more popular CSV format, but is enhanced to support encoding multidimensional data.

 **Interface IRda**